ArnaudHalvick/e-commerce-mern-stack-improved/admin/src/components/productEditModal/README.md

 | product | Object   | Yes      | -              | Product data to edit (null for new product)       |
 | onSave  | Function | Yes      | -              | Callback when product is saved: (product) => void |
 | title   | String   | No       | "Edit Product" | Modal title text                                  |

+## Design Approach

+The component has been split into smaller, more maintainable parts:

+1. **Custom Hooks**: Separate business logic from UI components

+   - `useProductForm`: Manages form state and validation
+   - `useImageUpload`: Handles image upload and management
+   - `useFormValidation`: Manages form submission and validation
+   - `useModalManagement`: Handles modal state and confirmation

+2. **Component Composition**: UI broken down into smaller, focused components

+   - `BasicInfoFields`: Handles name and descriptions
+   - `CategorySection`: Manages category and availability
+   - `PriceSection`: Manages pricing information
+   - `AttributesSection`: Handles sizes, tags, and types
+   - `ImageSection`: Manages image uploads and selection
+   - `ConfirmationModal`: Handles unsaved changes confirmation

+3. **CSS Organization**:
+   - All styles are consolidated in a single `common.css` file in the styles folder
+   - CSS classes follow a consistent naming convention with the `product-edit-modal-` prefix
+   - Components import styles from the central CSS file

+This modular approach makes the code more maintainable, testable, and easier to understand.

+## Refactoring Benefits

+The refactoring of this component has yielded several important benefits:

+1. **Improved Readability**: Each component and hook has a single responsibility
+2. **Enhanced Maintainability**: Easier to update, fix bugs, and extend functionality
+3. **Better Testability**: Smaller, focused components and isolated logic are easier to test
+4. **Reusable Patterns**: The patterns used can be applied to other complex components
+5. **Consistent Styling**: Centralized CSS with predictable, scoped class names
+6. **Reduced Cognitive Load**: Developers can focus on smaller, manageable pieces of code

 ## Form Field Validation